gabyvelinova/RockPaperScissorsByGaby/README.md

 •	Paper beats rock (the paper covers the rock)

 The winner is the player whose choice beats the choice of his opponent.
 If both players choose the same option (e.g., "paper"), the game outcome is "draw":

+You can try the console game trough here -> https://replit.com/@NaniG87/

+Good luck!
+I hope you like it.